Convergence Time Optimization for Federated Learning over Wireless Networks: Minimization of Convergence Time of Federated Learning

-The proposed FL algorithm that minimizes the FL convergence time while optimizing FL performance is shown in Algorithm \ref{algorithm}.
+The proposed FL algorithm that jointly minimizes the FL convergence time FL {training loss} is shown in Algorithm \ref{algorithm}.
 From Algorithm \ref{algorithm}, we can see that the user selection and RB allocation are optimized at each FL iteration and, hence problem (\ref{eq:max}) is solved at each FL iteration.